 - The registered manager provided an open culture and encouraged people to provide their views about how the service was run.
-The registered manager had sought the views of people they support and family members through care plan reviews, surveys and meetings.
+The views of people family members were gathered through care plan reviews, surveys and meetings.
 People told us they felt the service was well managed and they liked the registered manager.
-One person said, "I love the manager, she is a nice lady, she works hard." - People received safe and coordinated care.
+A visitor said, "The registered manager is wonderful.
+They know people well and really care." - People received safe and coordinated care.
 There was good partnership working with relevant healthcare and social care professionals.
-This ensured people consistently received the support they needed and expected.

-- Staff contributed to the way the service was run through team meetings and supervisions.
+This ensured people consistently received the support they needed and expected. - Staff contributed to the way the service was run through team meetings and supervisions.
 They told us they felt consulted and listened to. - The registered manager was transparent, and this was evidenced through effective communication and reflective practices which aimed at improving care outcomes for people.